How Do I Craft Bullet Points for My Business Analyst Resume?

 Improved communication between product managers and the software development team by modeling requirements in use cases and holding combined walk-through meetings, resulting in fewer changes in test.

 This way your list combines accomplishments and responsibilities in one statement.
-Written this way, I think many positions could be represented purely by accomplishments.
+Written this way, all of your bullet points could show accomplishments.

 I wanted to point out something that I look for in resumes and that you unwittingly achieved n the two examples that you provided.
 I notice quite often that candidates mention in the resume details that they have done something, but provide little to no detail about what they did or how they did it.
 For example, a person might say, “…interfaced with stakeholders to create requirements…” or “…assisted developers in design…”.